ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 Before we could start our investigation into Binoculars, we first needed to create a sizeable dataset that contained both human and AI-written code samples.
 We gathered human-written code files, and used this code to produce AI-written code at scale, but in a way that was representative of how a developer would use Generative AI.
 To achieve this, we developed a code-generation pipeline, which could be configured to generate either whole code files or individual functions.

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/old-code-generation-pipeline.png)
+_Our proposed pipeline for generating AI code samples_

-1. First, we provided the pipeline with the URLs of some GitHub repositories and used the GitHub API to scrape the files contained in the repositories.
+First, we provided the pipeline with the URLs of some GitHub repositories and used the GitHub API to scrape the files contained in the repositories.
 To ensure that the code was human written, we chose repositories that were archived before the release of Generative AI coding tools like [GitHub Copilot](https://github.com/features/copilot).

-2. If we were using the pipeline to generate functions, we would first use an LLM, [GPT-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo) by default, to identify individual functions from the file and extract them programmatically.
+If we were using the pipeline to generate functions, we would first use an LLM, [GPT-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo) by default, to identify individual functions from the file and extract them programmatically.

-3. Next, we would ask an LLM to produce a written summary of the file/function and use a second LLM to write a file/function matching this summary.
+Finally, we ask an LLM to produce a written summary of the file/function and use a second LLM to write a file/function matching this summary.

 This pipeline automated the process of producing AI-generated code, allowing us to quickly and easily create the large datasets that were required to conduct our research, and have confidence that any results we had were statistically significant.